 That's where life insurance comes in.
 It can provide a cash sum payout if you were to die or be diagnosed with a terminal illness during the length of your policy.

 Why do I need life insurance?

-There are also other factors to consider, such as funeral expenses, and many policies offer a payment that could be used to help cover this cost.
-Funerals can be more expensive than you probably realise, as explained in this handy infographic.
+There are other factors to consider, such as funeral expenses.
+Many policies offer a payment that could be used to help cover this cost.
+Funerals can be more expensive than you might think, as explained in this article.

 What are the different types of life insurance?